-Either one [or both] of the two parties, i.e., the adult and the child, can participate in a halfhearted, unwilling way, which results in the improper realization of the pedagogical relationship, sequence, aim, and activities.13 It is of essential importance that a child patriciate hi/herself and, with the adult involved with him/her in the educative event.
-If this does not happen, from the child there is inadequate signifying, effort, norming, venturing, hope, design, fulfilling a future, respecting, self-understanding, and acquiring freedom to responsibility.14
+Either one [or both] of the two parties, i.e., the adult and the child, can participate in a halfhearted, unwilling way that results in the improper realization of the pedagogical relationship, sequence aim and activities.
+It is of essential importance that the child particiate himself and with the adult involved with him in the educative event.
+If this does not happen, from the child there is inadequate signifying, effort, norming, venturing, hope, design, fulfilling a future, respecting, self-understanding and acquiring freedom to responsibility.